Scholarships

 South Plains Veterinary Medical Association Veterinary Endowed Scholarship

-- Awarded to a student enrolled in the TTU SVM with first preference for students from the 13-county area of Texas: Lubbock, Hockley, Hale, Lynn, Terry, Lamb, Floyd, Crosby, Garza, Bailey, Cochran, Yoakum, or Dawson.
-Second preference goes to students from Texas Panhandle or South Plains region.
+- Preference to a student from the following 13 counties: Lubbock, Hockley, Hale, Lynn, Terry, Lamb, Floyd, Crosby, Garza, Bailey, Cochran, Yoakum, or Dawson.
+Second preference is to a student from the Panhandle/South Plains region.

 Texas Association of Dairymen Scholarship Endowment